Applying for Financial Aid and Your Award

 Apply for Hawkeye and External Scholarships through a personalized online portal.
 Answer just a few questions and be matched to scholarships for which you are eligible.

 Report all scholarships you are awarded to the Financial Aid office so the scholarships can be included in your financial aid award letter.

-If you will be receiving funding from outside sources—including scholarships, military and veteran benefits, and sponsorships—or the amount of funding you will receive has changed, you need to notify the Financial Aid office as soon as possible.
+If you will be receiving funding from outside sources—including scholarships and sponsorships—or the amount of funding you will receive has changed, you need to notify the Financial Aid office as soon as possible.
 These additional funds need to be included in your total financial aid award as required by federal law.